Robotic-Assisted Cardiac Surgery

 • Death

 In some cases, your healthcare provider may not be able to complete the surgery with the robot.
 If this happens, you would need open-heart surgery.
 You may have other risks, based on your specific medical condition.
-Be sure to talk with your healthcare provider about any concerns you have before your procedure.
+Talk with your provider about any concerns you have before your procedure.

 How do I get ready for robot-assisted cardiac surgery?

-• Your healthcare provider will explain the procedure to you.
-Be sure to ask your healthcare provider about any questions you might have.
+• Your provider will explain the procedure to you.
+Ask them any questions you might have.

-• You will be asked to sign a consent form that gives your permission to do the procedure.
+• You'll be asked to sign a consent form.
+This gives your permission to do the procedure.
 Read the form carefully and ask questions if something is unclear.

-• Along with a complete health history, your healthcare provider may do a physical exam to make sure you are in otherwise good health before you undergo the procedure.
+• Along with a full health history, your provider may do a physical exam.
+This is to make sure you're in otherwise good health before you have the surgery.
 You may also have blood tests and other diagnostic tests.

-• Your healthcare provider may recommend taking an aspirin before the procedure.
+• Your provider may advise taking an aspirin before the procedure.

-• Tell your healthcare provider right away if you are pregnant or think you may be.
+• Tell your provider right away if you're pregnant or think you may be.

-• If you are sensitive to or are allergic to any medicines, latex, iodine, tape, contrast dyes, and anesthesia (local or general)
+• If you're sensitive to or are allergic to any medicines, latex, iodine, tape, contrast dyes, and anesthesia (local or general)

-• About all prescribed and over-the-counter medicines, and herbal supplements that you are taking
+• About all prescribed and over-the-counter medicines, vitamins, herbs, and other supplements that you're taking

-• If you have a history of bleeding disorders or if you are taking any blood-thinning medicines (anticoagulant), aspirin, or other medicines that affect blood clotting.
-You may need to stop these medicines before the procedure.
+• If you have a history of bleeding disorders or if you're taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
+You may need to stop taking these medicines before the procedure.
 Pay attention to which medicines to stop before surgery and when.

 • If you have a pacemaker or other implanted heart device